 While many people will have obsessive thoughts or behaviors at some point during their lives, that does not mean each of us has a bit of “OCD” in us.
 Language like, “I’m so OCD about that” or, “I need to have all my socks color-coded.
 I’m so OCD!” is not only inaccurate but can be offensive to people actually living with the condition.

 People who live with OCD sometimes struggle to do simple tasks because of their obsessions and compulsions.
-For example, pouring a cup of coffee might take twenty minutes for someone who has an obsessive fear of germ contamination, and traveling or going to work might be impossible for that person.
+For example, pouring a cup of coffee might take twenty minutes for someone who has an obsessive fear of germ contamination.

-In particular, OCD can manifest as a very serious disorder.
-It is a chronic mental health condition; for many, it can be debilitating and treatment-refractory.
-Despite its use in common vernacular, OCD can be as serious as other serious mental illnesses (SMIs) like bipolar 1 and schizophrenia.
+OCD is a chronic mental health condition; for many, it can be debilitating.
+Despite its use in common vernacular, OCD can be as serious as other serious mental illnesses (SMIs) like bipolar disorder and schizophrenia.
 However, with proper treatment, family involvement, and a strong network of support, many with OCD are able to still live fulfilling lives.